geoschem/integrated_methane_inversion/docs/source/other/common-configurations.rst

 Common IMI configurations
 =========================

-This page provides some useful examples of IMI configurations to accomplish common tasks.
+This page provides examples of how to configure the IMI `setup modules <../getting-started/imi-config-file.html#setup-modules>`__ and `run modules <../getting-started/imi-config-file.html#run-modules>`__ to accomplish some common tasks.

 Default (preview) configuration
 -------------------------------